AmrBedir/Unfriend-All-Friends-Script-Facebook/README.md

-# unfriend-all-friends-script
-Facebook: unfriend all friends
+# Facebook: unfriend all friends

-Getting Started
+# Getting Started
 There are three simple steps in between you and the clarity of your Facebook account.
 There is a short script involved, which you will copy and paste into the console of the Developer tools of your browser (Firefox, Chrome) while navigating into the Facebook Friends page.

 In Short, what you will be doing: